Career Advice

 Although you won’t need any medical experience, you will need typing skills and be more computer literate than most.
 You need to understand and be able to work with all MS Office applications and be able to code the information you capture on the computer.
 Medical scribes also need to display very good communication skills and be able to work with different teams of medical professionals.

 Working as a medical scribe is normally done part-time, as you will be working in shifts with doctors and nurses, but there is a lot of room to grow.
-It’s a great career to start in, especially if you are a medical student that needs to pay off study loans and other debt.
-Medical scribes often go on to work in private hospitals and clinics and this is the perfect starting point as a career.
+It’s a great career to start in, especially if you are a medical student who needs to pay off study loans and other debts.
+Medical scribes often go on to work in private hospitals and clinics and this is the perfect starting point for a career.

 What's next?